-The Gemora cites a braisa: When a porridge of split beans would become ruined on account of the rain, one may leave the Sukkah.
+The Mishnah had stated: If rain had fallen The Gemora cites a Baraisa: When a porridge of split beans would become ruined on account of the rain, one may leave the Sukkah.

 Abaye was sitting before Rav Yosef in a Sukkah.
 The wind blew and brought down chips of wood into the food.
 Rav Yosef said to them: Remove my vessels from here (for I am leaving).
 Abaye said to him: But have we not learned in the Mishna: when the porridge would become ruined?
 He answered him: For me, who is fastidious, this (the wood chips falling in) is like the porridge becoming ruined.
 (29a1)